 And if it wasn’t enough, have fun with these strange celebrations in September!

 For example, September is National Happy Cat Month, but also National Honey Month!

 September 1 is National Tofu Day, while September 2 is National Coconut Day, but also International Bacon Day and World Beard Day.

-September 3 is World Beard Day, and September 7 is National Salami Day.
-September 8 is national hug your hound day (!!!) and September 9 Wienerschnitzel Day.
+September 5 is International Day of Charity, and September 7 is National Salami Day.
+September 9 is Wienerschnitzel Day, but also International Sudoku Day.

-September 13 is International Chocolate Day, as well as Kids Take Over the Kitchen Day, September 18 is National Cheeseburger Day, while September 19 is International Talk Like a Pirate Day (please don’t ask me why…).
+September 13 is International Chocolate Day, as well as Kids Take Over the Kitchen Day, September 18 is National Cheeseburger Day, while September 19 is International Talk Like a Pirate Day (enjoy!).
 September 22 is National White Chocolate Day but also International Astronomy Day, and September 24 is National Punctuation Day.